 The Bend Venture Conference is hosted by Economic Development for Central Oregon (EDCO).
-EDCO staff, along with a planning committee, interns, and an army of volunteers make the BVC happen, now in its thirteenth year!
+EDCO staff, along with a planning committee, interns, and an army of volunteers make the BVC happen, now in its fourteenth year!

 For BVC and other EDCO event information including sponsorship opportunities, contact our Events Manager.